Bob is Conveniently an Orphan, and lives a life of adventure and excitement with his friends. Or not.

 - Adventures of Sonic the Hedgehog: Tails is adopted by a loving fox family who later turn out to be robots created by Dr. Robotnik to capture him.
 Sonic figured out something was wrong when he realised they called him Tails, the nickname Sonic gave him, instead of his real name, "Miles".

-- Xiaolin Showdown - Omi, the only member of the team without a family.
-At the end of the episode, his friends remind him that he does have one.
+- Xiaolin Showdown: This happens to Omi, the only member of the team without a family, in the episode "Omi Town".
+The Heylin's plans to get rid of him is to create a fake family (Jack Spicer's robots morphed into Omi look-alikes with Hannibal's Moby Morpher) that keeps him secluded.
+At the end of the episode, his friends remind him that he does have a family.

 - Teamo Supremo, "The Parents From Another Planet!": Captain Crandall's "real alien parents" show up, but they're actually con artists.